dingwell/dingwell.github.io/y_about.md

-Every now and then, I get the chance to do something I really enjoy, such as: cross country skiing, cycling, growing pumpkins, sewing historic clothing, dressing up in historic clothing, dancing in historic clothing, picnicking in historic clothing...
-On second though: sed 's/({verbs})/\1 in historic clothing/g' this whole paragraph (and the next one).
+Every now and then, I get the chance to do something I really enjoy, such as: cross country skiing, cycling, growing pumpkins, sewing historic clothing, dressing up in historic clothing, dancing in historic clothing, picnicking in historic clothing... on second thought: sed *'s/({verbs})/\1 in historic clothing/g'* this whole paragraph (and the next one).

 I also gather and analyze different kinds of everyday life statistics, build time-~~wasting~~saving household robots, and occasionally do some scientific studies on simple things that many take for granted
-(like how much water do you actually use when doing the dishes under the tap compared to when using the sink?)
+(like how much water do you actually use when doing the dishes under a running tap compared to when using the sink?)

 ## About the page
 This page uses